Directed by Steve Jacobs

 Music, not often such an important piece of my film reviews (minus Black Swan), is credited to Antony Partos (Babe: Pig in the City).
 The somber sound of violins sets the moods masterfully, and the unique melodies give something more to the film.
 Here’s the trailer for the film, you can hear a sample of the violins I’m talking about and judge the movie for yourself…

 I’d never heard of this movie when I bought it for two dollars at a local video store.
-I don’t want you to miss out on this great film like I did.
+I don’t want you to miss out on this great film as I did.
 This social commentary of modern-day South Africa paints a tragic, but hopeful story.
 The lesser-known film is worth seeing.
 Whether you take it as a warning or just more reason to rent, Disgrace has its fair share of sexual content and nudity, which is clearly the main reason for its rating.
 Nevertheless, Disgrace is one of those movies about life that will make you stop and re-think what you think you know about yourself.